Cookies Policy

 What is a Cookies Policy?

-Cookies policies are legally binding documents that inform website or application users about how your company engages in data tracking and online privacy.
+Cookies policies are documents that inform website or application users about how your company engages in data tracking and online privacy.
 A cookie is a digitally encrypted file that is stored on your devices and browsers that are read when you revisit a website.
 They help companies deliver a better web experience across all devices, mediums, and visits.

 Common examples of cookies policy use include: